OutSystems/docs-product/src/setup-infra-platform/setup/possible-setups/ha-scalability/xrdr.md

 * **Compliance**

     * For many industries (for example, healthcare and government), a business continuity disaster recovery plan that is compliant with disasters that may affect a region within a 100-kilometer radius is mandatory.
-OutSystems XRDR allows you to choose the recovery region from any of the available OutSystems cloud regions.
+OutSystems XRDR allows you to choose the recovery region from any of the available OutSystems Cloud regions.

     * Data sovereignty: With OutSystems XRDR, you can choose the recovery region from any of the available OutSystems Cloud regions.